 Nomination, Application & Selection Process

 The process to select future Visiting Social Activists occurs every other year.
-Two activists are selected at a time, with their Ann Arbor residencies typically scheduled for the following two academic years (i.e., September through April).
-For example, in April 2013, Diana Copeland was selected for a residency in October 2013 and Nancy Duff Campbell was selected for a residency in September 2014.
+Two activists are selected at a time, with their Ann Arbor residencies scheduled for the following two academic years (i.e., September through April).
+For example, in April 2015, CEW chose Sophie Kruz for a residency in October 2015 and Susan Eisenberg for a residency in the fall semester of 2016.

 CEW seeks applications and nominations for activists whose one-month stay would be between September 2017 and April 2019 is now closed.
 Applicant materials are under review and sub-finalists will be interviewed in the winter.
 Two fellowship recipients will be chosen by May 2017.
 Questions about the process may be sent to Beth Sullivan at email@example.com or Samara Hough at firstname.lastname@example.org.